jinghuazhao/pQTLtools/inst/snakemake/notes/README.md

 snakemake --profile slurm
 ```

-The first line calls for conda and the second links fot slurm[^slurm]
+The first line calls for conda and the second links to slurm[^slurm]

 ## References